Our work

 NSLA is committed to sector research and partnerships.
 We are represented on a number of committees, panels and groups, including:

 NSLA staff networks are designed for professional development; information-sharing; sharing of practical skills, methodologies and tools; and peer support.
-They are comprised of representatives from all NSLA libraries with an interest in the focus area.
+They include representatives from all NSLA libraries with an interest in the focus area.

 Blakforce